 All applicants should make reasonable efforts to secure funding from external agencies-both prior to coming to Osgoode and as continuing students.
 External awards include those from the Social Sciences and Humanities Research Council of Canada (SSHRC), and the Province of Ontario Graduate Scholarships (OGS).
 Information on external awards are available on the Faculty of Graduate Studies website.

 Osgoode’s continuing students have had significant success in applying for major graduate scholarships, such as the Ontario Graduate Scholarships, the Ontario Trillium Scholarships, and those awarded by the Social Sciences and Humanities Research Council of Canada and the Trudeau Foundation.
 For in-program students, the Graduate Program Office, along with the York Faculty of Graduate Studies, provide support to you in drafting, revising and improving applications for these awards, and are proud that each year many of our students are awarded major scholarships through these, and other, scholarship competitions.

 Financial Awards and Scholarship Competitions for International Students

 Osgoode’s Research Graduate Program and the Faculty of Graduate Studies have some scholarship funding available for international students.
 Students can refer to the Faculty of Graduate Studies Scholarships and Awards webpage to view what is available for international students or contact the Research Graduate Program office for more information.

 Some countries offer scholarship opportunities for their nationals.
 Applicants should investigate funding available from their home country or through agreements between Canada and their home country.

-The graduate program in law supports the intellectual engagement of our students in a variety of ways.
-One such way, is by providing funding for graduate students to present and attend at a number legal education conferences.
-Funding is available for graduate students to apply to each term.
+The Graduate Program in Law supports the intellectual engagement of our students in a variety of ways.
+One such way is by providing funding for graduate students to present and attend at a number of legal education conferences.
+Students are notified at various points in the year when funding applications are available.